Carreau/phd-dissertation/parts/part2.rst

 .. network.
 Using actin monomers solution mixed with a small amount of fluorescent
 .. actin make the actin network visible using epi-fluorescence.
 Thus the actin
 .. bead can be differentiated from the probe bead from simple observation.
 Using
-.. bright field microscopy both kind of beads can bee seen whereas only actin bead
+.. bright field microscopy both kind of beads can bee seen whereas only actin-bead
 .. are visible when observing in the fluorescent wavelength of actin.

 ..
 As described in section [...] the experimental setup used is equipped with time